DomasM/Topas4Info/_pages/03_changelog.md

 ### Fixed

-1.(C)(FO) Moving motor in one direction by holding down arrow key while calibration curve is visible makes motor jumpy: it skips back every second or so
+1. (C)(FO) Moving motor in one direction by holding down arrow key while calibration curve is visible makes motor jumpy: it skips back every second or so

 ## 1.26.6 (2019-04-11)

 ### Fixed

-1.(C)(FO) 'Set offset' button in motor curve calibration window sets offset value to NaN (Not a Number) if the same motor is included in neutral positions
+1. (C)(FO) 'Set offset' button in motor curve calibration window sets offset value to NaN (Not a Number) if the same motor is included in neutral positions

 ## 1.26.5 (2019-04-10)

 ### Changed

-1.(C) Remove 'Send feedback' function
+1. (C) Remove 'Send feedback' function